ibexa/documentation-developer/docs/guide/search/solr.md

 - [solr-7.7.2.tgz](http://archive.apache.org/dist/lucene/solr/7.7.2/solr-7.7.2.tgz) or [solr-7.7.2.zip](http://archive.apache.org/dist/lucene/solr/7.7.2/solr-7.7.2.zip)

 Copy the necessary configuration files.
-In the example below from the root of your project to the place you extracted Solr:
+In the example below, from the root of your project to the place you extracted Solr:

 ``` bash
 # Make sure to replace the /opt/solr/ path with where you have placed Solr